1957 in the Vietnam War

 In 1957 South Vietnam's President Ngô Đình Diệm visited the United States and was acclaimed a "miracle man' who had saved one-half of Vietnam from communism.
 However, in the latter part of the year, violent incidents committed by anti-Diệm insurgents increased and doubts about the viability of Diệm's government were expressed in the media and by U.S. government officials.

 The term "Viet Cong" for the communist cadres in South Vietnam began to replace the older term "Viet Minh" in common usage.

 January

 The military budget for the government of South Vietnam in 1957 was projected to total $207 million dollars of which $187 million would come from the United States.
 Seventy percent of the U.S. assistance was spent paying the salaries of South Vietnamese armed forces.

-An author in the prestigious American Journal Foreign Affairs said that "South Vietnam today is a quasi-police state characterized by arbitrary arrests and imprisonments, strict censorship of the press and the absence of an effective political opposition.
+An author in Foreign Affairs wrote "South Vietnam today is a quasi-police state characterized by arbitrary arrests and imprisonments, strict censorship of the press and the absence of an effective political opposition."